bytechefhq/bytechef/README.md

 ## Webhooks

-Integri Atlas provide the ability to register HTTP webhooks to receieve notifications for certain events.
+ByteChef Atlas provide the ability to register HTTP webhooks to receieve notifications for certain events.

 Registering webhooks is done when creating the job.
 E.g.: